 Here are some interesting facts about the northern rockhopper penguin.

-- Northern Rockhopper Penguins are the smallest species of penguin
+- Northern rockhoppers are the smallest species of penguin.

-- Northern rockhoppers can be found on other islands
+- They can be found on other islands.

-- Northern Rockhoppers are often seen swimming in large groups
+- They are often seen swimming in large groups.

-- Northern rockhoppers prefer islands with high rainfall
+- Northern rockhoppers prefer inaccessible islands with high rainfall.

-- Northern Rockhopper Penguins are the most abundant penguin species
+- These species are the most abundant penguin species.

-Introducing mice and other rodents on nesting sites can lead to nest robbing.
-Oil spills present another hazard
+- Others: Introducing mice and other rodents to nesting sites can lead to nest robbing.
+Oil spills present another hazard.

-Northern rockhopper penguin populations are currently being monitored closely and an attempt to find out exactly what has caused the decline in their numbers is being sought.
+Northern rockhopper penguin populations are currently being monitored closely, and any attempt to determine what has caused the decline in their numbers is being sought.